 Add this to take your layer cakes to the next level.
 This is my all-time favorite chocolate cake recipe.

 - Confectioners Sugar.
-Also known as powdered sugar this sweetens and thickens the frosting.
+Sweetens and stabilizes the frosting while keeping its soft, smooth consistency.
 You can use more sugar if you want a thicker frosting.

 - Cocoa Powder.
 I prefer Dutch-process- Bensdorp Cocoa Powder for the smoother, richer flavor.
 But you can use natural cocoa powder.
 Just make sure it is unsweetened cocoa powder.
 You could use dark chocolate cocoa powder for a more intense chocolate flavor